Bluetick Coonhound Breed Info, Pics, Personality & Facts

 Temperament & Intelligence of the Bluetick Coonhound 🧠

 Perhaps more than many other breeds, a Bluetick Coonhound’s temperament will depend in large part on how well they’re socialized as a puppy.
+If socialization is done well, they will make goofy, loving companions that are fiercely devoted to their owners and guarded yet welcoming toward strangers.

-They’re incredibly intelligent, although they often have a hard time focusing on a single person or object for a great length of time.
-They’re easily distracted by whatever scent may be present in the area, so you’ll always have competition for their attention.
+If done poorly, you’ll have a dog that’s suspicious of everyone and isn’t likely to become too attached to anyone.
+They’re incredibly intelligent, but they often have a hard time focusing on a single person or object for a significant length of time.
+They’re easily distracted by interesting scents in the area, so you’ll always have competition for their attention.

-Fortunately, they seldom use their formidable intelligence to undermine their owners, and they’re not prone to rebelliousness.
+This can make training difficult, but they’ll learn quickly when focused on you.
+Blueticks do well in obedience competitions, so the extra effort is well worth it.
+Fortunately, they seldom use their formidable intelligence to undermine their owners and are not prone to rebelliousness.
 You’ll just have to be more interesting than all the smells in your backyard.

 Are These Dogs Good for Families? 🏡

 They’re protective of their families, which makes them fantastic guard dogs.
-They won’t just let you know that there’s an intruder downstairs — they’ll alert the whole neighborhood.
+They won’t just let you know that there’s an intruder downstairs; they’ll alert the whole neighborhood.

 Does This Breed Get Along With Other Pets? 🐶 😽